20LitersAdmin/filterbuildscheduler/README.md

   ** The inventory gets subsets of components subtracted (EventsController::SubtractSubsets) ** The inventory gets extrapolations (InventoriesController::Extrapolate)

-2. Ability to reserve dates / times. e.g.:
-  - Thursdays from 4-7pm, Sundays from 8-10am
-  - A specific date & time
-  - A range of dates, all day
-  * Trying to create an event that touches one of these dates throws an error.

-3. Ability to create multiple events at once:
+3. Ability to create multiple events at once: Replicator.rb
-  - How to handle "next instance of date"?
-Use Rails
-  - Limit options: every week, month, quarter, year
+  - See events_controller && Replicator.rb
+  - Send emails?
+Or batch records into 1 email?
+From replicator.rb instead of from event_controller -- Admin notify
+  -- Leader registrations

 4. Part has_one material (instead of has_many)